Technical Standards For Completion Of Curriculum

 In designing the curriculum, the faculty introduces current advances in the basic biomedical and clinical pharmacy sciences, including therapy and technology, changes in the understanding of disease, and the effect of social needs and demands on pharmaceutical care.
 The faculty should foster in students the ability to learn through self-directed, independent study throughout their professional lives.

-Texas A&M Rangel College of Pharmacy faculty have a responsibility to society to matriculate and graduate the best possible pharmacists.
-Thus, admission to the Texas A&M Rangel College of Pharmacy is only offered to those who present the highest qualifications for the study and practice of Pharmacy.
+Rangel College of Pharmacy faculty have a responsibility to society to matriculate and graduate the best possible pharmacists.
+Thus, admission to the Rangel College of Pharmacy is only offered to those who present the highest qualifications for the study and practice of pharmacy.

 The Accreditation Council for Pharmacy Education requires that the curriculum provide a general professional education, enabling each student to eventually practice as a pharmacy generalist.
 This requires the development of broad knowledge, skills, behaviors, ongoing self-directed learning, and the eventual ability to deliver competent pharmaceutical care within a reasonable time frame and within the context of legal and ethical framework of the profession.